MarsouDev/nbl-target/README.md

 The menu automatically refreshes options based on `canInteract` conditions when open.
 This allows options to appear/disappear dynamically based on game state.

 **How it works:**
-- When menu is open, system checks `canInteract` functions every `refreshInterval` ms
+- When menu is open, system checks `canInteract` functions every `refreshInterval` ms (default: 100ms)
 - If an option's `canInteract` changes from `false` to `true`, it appears
 - If it changes from `true` to `false`, it disappears
 - Only options that actually changed are updated (smart refresh)